lidofinance/lido-staking-vault-cli/docs/cli/commands/deposits.md

 **Security:** This command includes comprehensive validation of deposit data, withdrawal credentials, and BLS signatures to ensure compatibility with the vault's configuration.

-### proof-and-prove (prove)
+### proof-and-activate (prove)

-Creates and submits a cryptographic proof that a validator with the given index has the correct withdrawal credentials pointing to the StakingVault.
+Creates and submits a cryptographic proof that a validator with the given index has the correct withdrawal credentials pointing to the StakingVault and to send the ACTIVATION_DEPOSIT_AMOUNT (31 ETH) from the staged balance of StakingVault.
 This proof is essential for the security model of stVaults.

 **Process:**

 - Generates a Merkle proof from the Beacon Chain state
 - Validates withdrawal credentials match the vault address
 - Submits proof to the PredepositGuarantee contract
-- Enables the validator for full deposits
+- Activates the validator by depositing 31 ETH from the staged balance of StakingVault

 **Options:**